 At break times children can ride in the school grounds.
-Bikes can be ridden on the BMX track at the back of the field.
-Scooters and drift trikes can be ridden on the courts by the playground.
 Helmets are compulsory for all wheel based activities.

-We follow the police’s advice regarding children biking and recommend that children be nine years or over to ride unaccompanied to school.
+We follow our school policy regarding children biking and recommend that children be ten years or over to ride unaccompanied to school.